-Martin teaches Introduction to the Study of Literature; Gender and Class in the Victorian Novel; Modern Irish Literature; Post-colonial Theory; and Victorian Literature and Visual Culture.
-In addition to being a member of the English department, she is a faculty member in Mount Holyoke's program in Critical Social Thought as well as the interdisciplinary minor in Comparative Empires.
+Martin teaches Introduction to the Study of Literature; Gender and Class in the Victorian Novel; Modern Irish Literature; the Irish Gothic; and Victorian Literature and Visual Culture.

 - " Blood Transfusions: Representing Irish Immigration, the English Working Class, and Revolutionary Possibility in the Work of Carlyle and Engels" Victorian Literature and Culture, 2004 (Cambridge University Press).